mmoran0032/dissertation/NEEDED_FIGURES.rst

 Chapter 3
 =========

+Location of steerers?
+I think I can group this in with the 5U schematic

+..
 Completed 2018-08-21 (really shitty, but that's fine)

 ..
 Beam divergence from quadrupole
 .. -   changing focal position based on magnetic strength